Arts Council Collection

 Arts Council Music Archive

-As with the Poetry Collection, the Arts Council music archive is a collection of sheet music and recordings representing contemporary music commissions by the Arts Council since 1960.
-The collection is an archive of over 40,000 scores and manuscripts from the past thirty years but it also encompasses music and sound from the earlier 20th century, stretching back to 1900.
+The Arts Council music archive is a collection of sheet music and recordings representing contemporary music commissions by the Arts Council since 1960.
+The collection is an archive of over 40,000 scores and manuscripts which also encompasses music and sound from the earlier 20th century, stretching back to 1900.
 It contains both published and unpublished works, including many pieces that are out of print or hard to obtain and is managed by Sound and Music, the national agency for the development of contemporary music.

 The collection can be explored online through a searchable catalogue.
 More than 2,500 full scores and score extracts are available to view, alongside 1,000 audio samples.